Concept Identification for Complex Engineering Datasets: Concept Identification Experiments

-One could argue, that, in this example the overlap of the concepts, and with it the probability of selecting samples from these overlapping regions, seems rather small, and that therefore this effect could be ignored by just discarding.
+One could argue, that, in this example the overlap of the concepts, and with it the probability of selecting samples from these overlapping regions, seems rather small, and that therefore this effect could be ignored by just discarding the overlapping samples.
 But this is not the case in general.
 For other examples, the overlap could be much larger and depending on the distribution of data samples, the effect would be much more pronounced.
 Also, in objective spaces with a dimension higher than three, understanding the concept overlap by simply visualizing the concepts is very hard.
-Therefore, an objective numerical measure as proposed in this work, which results in non-overlapping concepts in multiple description spaces, is highly desired.
+Therefore, an objective numerical measure as proposed in this work, to achieve non-overlapping concepts in multiple description spaces, is highly desired.